Skip to main content

 3 mentions Positive Neutral Negative

-• “Wandering around picking up items one by one while constantly luring enemies into ever-failing streetlamps and barrel fires creates an extremely repetitive and tedious experience.”
+• “Wander around picking up items one by one while constantly luring enemies into ever-failing streetlamps, barrel fires, etc. It's an extremely repetitive and tedious experience.”

-• “There is an impact on enemies when you shoot, but they downgraded it by limiting players to only carry one item for progression, making it even more tedious to go back and forth to fetch items.”
+• “There is an impact on enemies when you shoot, but they downgraded it by limiting you to only being able to carry 1 item for progression, making it even more tedious as you have to go back and forth to fetch the items.”

 • optimization